 Exploration of twenty-first century electronic and computer music through the diverse subjects and issues at the intersection of technology and new music.
 How computers have changed and challenged the analysis, composition, production, and appreciation of music over the last fifty years.
 Knowledge of basic music theory and the ability to read Western musical notation is assumed.
 Enrollment limited to freshmen.
 Preregistration required; see under Freshman Seminar Program.

-CPSC 100a, Introduction to Computing and Programming Patrick Rebeschini and Jason Hirschhorn
+CPSC 100a, Introduction to Computing and Programming Benedict Brown and Natalie Melo

 CPSC 134a / MUSI 372a, Programming Musical Applications Scott Petersen